Gokoyer/Cyclistic-Data-Analytics/README.md

 RESOURCES
-Youtube videos (channels such as Alex the Analyst, Tableau Pro,  Art of Visualization, Statistics Globe, RichardOnData) Stackoverflow www.programmingr.com
+(i) Youtube videos (channels such as Alex the Analyst, Tableau Pro,  Art of Visualization, Statistics Globe, RichardOnData)

+(ii) Stackoverflow

+(iii) www.programmingr.com
-The raw data in csv format can be found link
+(iv) The raw data in csv format can be found link

-Udrop
-Google documents
+(v) Google documents